Ruffin search warrant nets $100K worth of drugs, firearms, cash; two arrested

-RUFFIN — Rockingham County authorities, along with investigators with the U.S. Department of Homeland Security searched a home here July 21 and netted roughly $100,000 worth of illicit drugs, cash, firearms and charged two men with multiple drug crimes.
+RUFFIN — Rockingham County authorities, along with investigators with the U.S. Department of Homeland Security, searched a home here on July 21 and netted roughly $100,000 worth of illicit drugs, cash, firearms and charged two men with multiple drug crimes.

 The agencies served a search warrant at 149 Ruffin School Road and arrested Robert Deangelo Reid, 32, of 9815 U.S. 29, Pelham, and John Henry Adams, Jr., 35, of 392 Jennings Blackwell Road, also in Pelham, according to a news release from the Rockingham County Sheriff’s Office.